 Postsurgical Neuropathic Pain

 If you are suffering from continued pain following surgery, you may have what is called Postsurgical Neuropathic Pain.
-Once the pain begins, your first priority should be to schedule an evaluation with a Pleasanton chiropractor who understands and specializes in nerve damage.
+Once the pain begins, your first priority should be to schedule an evaluation with a San Ramon chiropractor who understands and specializes in nerve damage.
 The number to call is (925) 393-0100.
-At SF Bay Peripheral Neuropathy in Pleasanton, we treat many conditions, and there is no reason for your pain to continue after being treated regularly.
+At SF Bay Peripheral Neuropathy in San Ramon, we treat many conditions, and there is no reason for your pain to continue after being treated regularly.
 Our non-invasive approach to pain relief and injury recovery has proved to have very successful results.

 How Does SF Bay Peripheral Neuropathy Assess Postsurgical Neuropathic Pain?